chibiboba/JS-120/JS 129/Specifics Study Guide.md

 #### Context Loss 3: Function as argument losing surrounding context

-- Passing a function as an argument to another function strips it of its execution context, which means the function argument gets invoked with the context set to the global object.
+- When functions are passed as arguments to another function, they lose their surrounding context and the function argument gets invoked with the execution context set to the global object.

 ```js
 let obj = {